Akyiaa/Akyiaa/README.md

 -->

 # About ✨Me✨!
-I am an aspiring Software Developer 💻 , Computer Science student at Queen Mary University of London👑 and an Industrial Year Intern at IBM🐝.
+I am an aspiring Software Developer 💻 , Computer Science student at Queen Mary University of London👑.

 ## Current Interests 🔭